-- a) Front setbacks of accessory buildings shall be equal to or greater than the principle buildings front setback for the respective district. - b) Accessory buildings in Industrial District shall be located to the rear of the principle building. - c) Accessory buildings in the Business Development Overlay District shall be subject to the same setback and height requirements as for principle buildings in the district, as specified in Section 624.
+2. Front setbacks of accessory buildings shall be equal to or greater than the existing principal building's front setback.

+3. Accessory buildings in Industrial District shall be located to the rear of the principal building.

+4. Accessory buildings in the Business Development Overlay District shall be subject to the same setback and height requirements as for principal buildings in the district, as specified in Section 624.